weltliteratur/vossanto/difficult_cases.md

     most respected newsmen thinking that said a spokesman for the foundation Larry Vershel
   - That's what the Dr. Pilkeys of the world want us to do.
+  - But the Michael Jordans of the world -- from Charles Barkley to Andre Agassi to Frank Thomas -- can do more.
+  - Dr. Schwartz, who is researching whether human ''energy'' lives on after death, called Mr. Edward ''one of the Michael Jordans of the mediumship world.''
+  - Finally, hire the ad makers and marketing experts who are the Jordans of their industry (they're a little harder to identify) and get them to manufacture the perfect image.
+- What about "All of these international stars, the Michael Jordans of the soccer set, could walk down most American streets with complete invisibility." – here "soccer set" could be exchanged by "world" – why should it then no longer be a VA?

 - New York is not the Wild West of the construction industry
+- It was like the Wild West of retailing, Ms. Sachs said.
+- It was like the Black Hole of Calcutta, he said.
+- Jordan calls it the Mecca of basketball, if for no other reason than it has been his Mecca of basketball.
 - Effectiveness of assertion is the Alpha and Omega of style
 - During a news conference at the festival Mr Askoldov called chauvinism a frequently used codeword for both nationalism and